nosana-ci/nosana-cli/docs/Nosana Node Documentation 14aa27e638658070af2ad51b1415f8be/Job Health Check Example 1e4a27e6386580b2ae4ac32897b79ed0.md

 # Job Health Check Example

-In this write up i will go through the steps of creating an image with the sole intent of using the job health check functionality, the health check functionality is trigger by specifying a process of liveness  (for exposed operations) check in the Job Definition file as show below
+In this write-up, we will go through the steps of creating an image with the sole intent of using the job health check functionality.
+The health check functionality is triggered by specifying a process of liveness (for exposed operations) check in the Job Definition file as shown below:

 ```jsx
 {